mailech/SentinelNet-AI-Powered-Network-Intrusion-Detection-System-/README.md

 ## Key Outcomes

-Through this project, I was able to:
+Through this project, Can able to:
 * Understand network traffic data and attack types
 * Apply machine learning models for intrusion detection
 * Perform feature engineering and dimensionality reduction